spencerlepine/printful-sdk-js-v2/CONTRIBUTING.md

 1. Git
 1. Node: any 18.x version starting with v16.0.0 or greater
 1. Yarn: See [Yarn website for installation instructions](https://yarnpkg.com/lang/en/docs/install/) (`npm install yarn -g`)
+1. **Java 17 OpenJDK:** Ensure you have OpenJDK 17 installed and added to your system's PATH.

 ### Installation